 Lisa is a mum to two boys, aged 7 and 5.
 She reclaimed her artistic roots after recognising the need for a creative outlet and escape for busy mums with her First Mummies’ Club.
 Lisa enjoys painting, sharing her musings on motherhood and writing about the positive effect of art making.
 She shares her visual work and poems through her alter-ego, ‘if I had a little artist.’
 An advocate for creativity as a powerful self-care tool, Lisa is delighted to contribute her illustrations to a magazine which recognises the importance of parents’ mental health and wellbeing.

 Talking about maternal mental health and wellbeing has to be done with the utmost care.
 Motherdom’s Editorial Board check over the content of each issue before it gets published.
 When you read Motherdom you can trust that every original article has been seen by at least one member of the board.

-I’m very proud to say that these thirteen AMAZING women form my Editorial Board:
+I’m very proud to say that these sixteen AMAZING women form my Editorial Board:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.